Resilient Rivers

 About Me

-Holly Richter, PhD, the Principal of Resilient Rivers LLC, has worked on conservation, ecological restoration, and regional water management for 35 years.
-She brings a collaborative spirit to innovative planning, projects, and policies with many diverse partners.
+Holly Richter, PhD, the Principal of Resilient Rivers LLC, has dedicated 35 years to advancing climate change resilience through conservation, ecological restoration, and sustainable water management.
+She fosters a collaborative spirit in her innovative planning, projects, and policies, working alongside many diverse partners.

 Select Projects